DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxMap/1 Configuration/apiKey/google.md

 ---
 ---
 ##### shortDescription
-A key to authenticate the application within Google Maps.
+A key to authenticate the component within Google Maps.

 ---
 <!-- Description goes here -->